Juan Mata: 2014–15: Debut season and individual success

 He made his debut against Cardiff City on 28 January and provided one assist in the 2–0 home victory.
 Mata scored his first goal for United in a 4–1 win over Aston Villa on 29 March 2014.
 He also went on to score two goals against Newcastle United in a 4–0 away victory, two more against Norwich City after coming off the bench in another 4–0 win, and the only goal in a 1–1 draw against Southampton in the final match of the season.

-Mata ended the season having scored six goals for Manchester United, all in the Premier League, since he was cup tied and unable to play in the Champions League and other cup competitions due to his participation in the tournaments with Chelsea earlier in the season.
+Mata ended the season having scored six goals for Manchester United, all in the Premier League, since he was cup tied to Chelsea in other competitions.

 Mata began the new season in fine form.
 He scored the only goal in Manchester United's second game of the Premier League season, a 1–1 draw against Sunderland at Stadium of Light, following it up with a goal against Queens Park Rangers in a 4–0 thumping, which was also Louis van Gaal's first competitive win in charge of United.
 He was later dropped to the bench for the following two matches, making cameo appearances against Leicester and West Ham, with van Gaal preferring an attacking trinity of Wayne Rooney, Robin van Persie and new signing Radamel Falcao in both games.

-Following Rooney's sending off and suspension due to a foul on Stewart Downing in the match against West Ham, Mata was reinstated to the starting lineup, and he started the next match against Everton, a 2–1 win at Old Trafford in which he provided the assist for Ángel Di María's goal.
+Following Rooney's sending off and suspension due to a foul on Stewart Downing in the match against West Ham, Mata was reinstated to the starting lineup, and he started the next match against Everton, a 2–1 win at Old Trafford in which he provided the assist for new signing Ángel Di María's goal.
 Mata later scored winning goals in home games against Crystal Palace and Stoke City, the former after coming on as a second-half substitute.
 He made his return to the starting line-ups for the first time, in a 3–0 win over Tottenham but was substituted in the 77th minute for Andreas Pereira.
 On 22 March 2015, Mata scored a brace, including a bicycle kick, in a 2–1 victory over Liverpool, a performance which he rated as his best for Manchester United.
+Mata's performance at Anfield led to the Old Trafford faithful coining the term 'Juanfield'.
 His second goal against Liverpool was also voted as Premier League Goal of the Month in March 2015.
 His inspired performances led to him being named as Manchester United's Player of the Month for March.